Open-Live-Mixing-System-OLMS/Open-Live-Mixing-System/PROJECT_SPECS.md

 *   **Xruns**: <2/hour with correct tuning
 *   **RAM overhead per inactive bank**: ~50-100MB

+## 🛑 Disk Guardrail & Stability

+Objective: Prevent catastrophic loss of recorded audio due to disk space exhaustion by proactively stopping the recording transport before the OS reports an I/O error.

+Mechanism: A dedicated systemd service, olms-disk-guard.service, is implemented to monitor the available space on the main partition (/) where recordings are stored (/var/olms/recordings/).

+Critical Threshold: The guardrail is triggered when the available free space drops below 10 GB (Target: 45 minutes of safety margin for 48ch @ 48kHz).

+Action on Trigger:

+    The service executes the disk_guard.sh script.

+    The script sends an OSC command to Ardour to stop the transport (/ardour/transport_stop i 1).

+    The script logs a CRITICAL error message.

+    (Future) The script sends a custom OSC message to the Web UI (/olms/status/disk_critical s "STOP") to display a prominent error overlay.

+Rationale: Ardour\\'s native protection is reactive (stops after the I/O error).
+OLMS uses this proactive system to ensure session integrity in critical live environments.

 ## Essential Scripts to Develop
 *   `irq_pinning.sh` - Configures IRQ affinity automatically
 *   `bank_manager.sh` - Enable/disable banks via OSC
 *   `hardware_detect.sh` - Detects I/O and suggests templates
 *   `rt_tuning.sh` - Applies kernel/CPU optimizations
 *   `ardour_launcher.sh` - Launches Ardour with correct RT parameters
+*   `disk_guard.sh` - Proactive safety script that monitors disk space and halts Ardour\\'s transport via OSC when the critical threshold (10 GB) is reached.

 ## Key Architectural Choices
 *   **Why VirtualBox for PoC**: Zero hardware investment until concept is validated with contributors.